 Once you have completed your exams and fingerprinting, you are now ready to apply for your license.
 If you have more than one line of authority that you have passed the exam for, be sure to apply for all of those lines.

 The fee for an online application is $80, and NIPR will charge a $5 transaction fee for a total of $85.
 If you apply for your additional lines of authority, only the $5 transaction fee will be charged on later additions.

 Again, you must apply within thirty (30) days of completing your fingerprints to avoid additional work and fees.

 Fill out your online application on the NIPR website.

 After filling out the application, you have ten (10) days to complete the next step of submitting proof of citizenship.

-Proof Of Citizenship
+Step 6.
+Proof of Citizenship

 Within ten (10) days of submitting your license application, Alabama mandates that you must submit proof of citizenship.
 To do this, you will upload a single file that includes the front and the back of your identification (driver’s license or other state ID).
 There are some states whose driver’s license will not satisfy the requirement.
 A list of these states can be found here.
-If you have question about which forms of ID will work, and which will not, please contact the Alabama Department of Insurance at 334-241-4126 or email the License Department.
+If you have a question about which forms of ID will work, and which will not, please contact the Alabama Department of Insurance at (334) 241-4126 or email the License Department.